 7. Kairi Curry with Khoba Roti

-8. Raw Mango Chutney with Mint
+8. Raw Mango Chutney

 The perfect accompaniment for your summer meals, this quick chutney brings together the best ingredients of the season.
+Tangy and spicy, this chutney is prepared from raw or unripe mango and is typically eaten as a side dish.

 (Also read: 10 Best Chutney Recipes)